Urums

-Urums (/ʊəˈruːm/, /ʊˈruːm/; Ουρούμ, Urúm; Turkish and Crimean Tatar: Urum, /tr/) are several groups of Turkic-speaking Greek Orthodox people native to Crimea.
+Urums (/ʊəˈruːm/, /ʊˈruːm/; Ουρούμ, Urúm; Turkish and Crimean Tatar: Urum, /tr/) are several groups of Turkic-speaking Greek Orthodox people native to Crimea, northeastern Turkey and Transcaucasia.
 The emergence and development of the Urum identity took place from 13th to the 17th centuries.
-Bringing together the Crimean Greeks along with Greek-speaking Crimean Goths, with other indigenous groups that had long inhabited the region, resulting in a gradual transformation of their collective identity.
+Bringing together the Crimean Greeks along with Greek-speaking Crimean Alans and Crimean Goths, with other indigenous groups that had long inhabited the region, resulting in a gradual transformation of their collective identity.

 History

-There are two main theories covering how the Urums may have originated.
-One hypothesis is that the Urums arose as a result of some Crimean Greeks converting to using the Crimean Tatar language.
+There are different theories postulating how the Urums may have originated.
+One hypothesis is that Crimean Urums arose as a result of some Crimean Greeks converting to using the Crimean Tatar language.
 Another theory is that the Urums arose as a result of the adoption of Christianity by a group of Crimean Tatars.
 Some also speculate that the Urums from Crimea/Ukraine and Georgia have the same origins from Anatolia, with some even going as far to say that the two Urum groups speak the same language; however, the latter is not supported with the available linguistic data.